mobilelabclass/content/week-5.md

 * **Multiplayer game controller**

-  * Update the [Web Socket Kit](https://github.com/mobilelabclass/mobile-lab-websocket-kit) with custom ui controls or gestures which map signals sent to the server.
+  * Update the [Web Socket Kit](https://github.com/mobilelabclass/mobile-lab-websocket-kit) with custom ui controls or gestures which map to signals sent to the server.
   * More to come...